2- Loosen and remove the four nuts between the transmission and coupling.

-If you have trouble getting the shaft and coupling apart you can heat the center of the coupling very slightly with a heat gun (make sure you have an extinguisher on hand just in case) heating it in the CENTER will draw the PB Blaster into the coupling due to capillary heat draw.
+If you have trouble getting the shaft and coupling apart you can heat the center of the coupling very slightly with a heat gun (make sure you have an extinguisher on hand just in case) heating it in the CENTER will allow the PB Blaster to flow into the coupling.

 Remember when I mentioned using a machine shop to check the fit & face of a coupling you removed?
 Well here’s what can happen when the fit of the coupling is too sloppy from a removal and re-installation.

 A straight-fit-coupling, what most sailboat shaft couplings are, is supposed to be a light interference fit.
 Removing a rusted coupling, and breaking that rust layer free, can destroy this very, very narrow window of precision fit.

 Click on this image and look closely at the key.
 It should not look like this.
 This was caused by a removed coupling being reinstalled with a poor fit.
 Reinstalling a used coupling, without checking for a proper interference fit to the shaft, can be very dangerous.